Subhrangsu90/Angular-Micro-Frontend-MFE-Project-Creation/README.md

   ```
   These commands will serve your application in the staging or test environment for development.

-These commands will help you efficiently manage services and environments within your Angular project.

 ### Summary

 This guide outlines the process for creating an Angular Micro-Frontend (MFE) project.
 It includes steps to create a workspace and applications, add module federation, generate modules and components, and update configuration files for the shell project.
 This setup allows dynamic loading of remote applications using module federation.